In 2026, 3,900 campsites will have a swimming pool, representing more than half of all campsites in France.

 During the summer of 2021, 1,480 accidental drownings were recorded, 26% of which occurred in swimming pools (source: Ipsos / Epidemiological surveillance of drownings - Results of the NOYADES 2021 survey).
 While the majority of swimming pool accidents take place in private pools for family use, almost a quarter of them take place in private pools for collective use, such as those in campsites or hotels.

-Even though "only" 25% of drownings are fatal, every effort should be made to prevent them.
+Even though not all drownings are fatal (25%), every effort must be made to prevent them.

 A child can drown in 20 cm of water